beanvalidation/beanvalidation.org/proposals/BVAL-238.md

 In OVal, injection is done after object instantiation.
 Spring Framework offer an inject method.
 Does CDI offer / wants to offer such option?

-> The same class mentioned above for CDI instatiation can be used to inject an existing instance.
+> The same class mentioned above for CDI instantiation can be used to inject an existing instance.
 Just skip the call to
 > `produce()` and call `inject()`.
 >
 > Pete Muir, 27 October 2011

 Even if partial injection is possible, it is probably better to leave instance handling to the custom `ConstraintValidatorFactory`.
+One concern is that a custom implementation would need to look up the CDI `BeanManager` and do a lot of work.
+But the primary use case is an integration point for dependency injection solutions so I don't see this as a problem.

 Temporary answer is: yes (ie disabled on custom implementation).